jessonfoo/p001/week_1/cultural_assignment/instructions.md

 # U1, W1: Cultural Assignment

 ## Background
-Students are understandably nervous.
-This is your first opportunity
+Students are understandably nervous about packing their lives up, giving up their jobs, or embarking on a new career.
+This is your first opportunity to share something about yourself.
+This is your first assignment that will help you practice being vulnerable with a group of people.

 ## Directions